-We offer directed study courses in eight and sixteen week terms.
-Some of the senior courses are offered in directed study format, depending on the major.
-Some senior courses are offered as directed study tutorials and will require some meeting time, generally on the weekend.
+Some senior-level courses are offered in online directed-study format, depending on the major.
+Some senior courses are offered as directed-study tutorials and will require some meeting time, generally on the weekend.